-- ➤ PMOC Observations: The PMOC is meeting regularly with the PCEP and the FTA in the context of its current Programmatic OP-54 Readiness for Service Review.
-The initial efforts of both teams are focused on identifying and assembling the documents needed for the review. - ➤ The PMOC continues to monitor the activities of the RAC as well as the other project activities related to start-up and testing and safety certification.
+- PMOC Observations: The PMOC is meeting regularly with the PCEP and the FTA in the context of its current Programmatic OP-54 Readiness for Service Review.
+The current efforts of both teams is focused on reviewing documents, clarifying issues and preparing the draft report. - The PMOC continues to monitor the activities of the RAC as well as the other project activities related to start-up and testing and safety certification.
 The PMOC continues to encourage all parties to communicate openly to avoid confusion.
-The PMOC observes that overall, coordination and cooperation between the JPB and BBII have improved under the PCEP's new leadership and through the renewed vigorous partnering effort. - ➤ Unexpected issues continue to arise as the contractors and the PCEP teams perform punch list reviews of the constructed work and continue the testing and commissioning process.
+The PMOC observes that overall, coordination and cooperation between the JPB and BBII have improved under the PCEP's new leadership and through the renewed vigorous partnering effort. - Unexpected issues continue to arise as the contractors and the PCEP teams perform punch list reviews of the constructed work and continue the testing and commissioning process.
 Completion of the electrification contract is getting closer and leadership on both sides is urging all personnel to remain focused, work safely, and produce a quality job.